Research into names

 Name research section

-In Denmark the only official centre for organised name research is the Name research section at the Department of Scandinavian Research of the University of Copenhagen.
+In Denmark the only official centre for organised name research is the Name research group at the Department of Nordic Studies and Linguistics of the University of Copenhagen.

 Name research is first and foremost a linguistic discipline, involving the history of the Danish language, its grammar and semantics – the study of the meaning of words.
 In addition attention is paid to the individual names and name-types and their origin and meaning as well as their employment both today and in olden times.

 The reason why research into names is an independent linguistic discipline is mainly because names are among the oldest linguistic evidence that we have about the Danish language.
 Written sources are scarce before the 13th to 14th century, and earlier medieval documents in Latin rarely contain any other linguistic material in Danish than precisely names.

 Similarly, from the Viking Age (c.
 800-1060 AD) and earlier, there are only some brief runic inscriptions that typically only contain succinct information about a few individuals and consequently their names.
 Rather more infrequently the inscriptions sometimes mention place-names – for example when Tanmaurk (Denmark) stands on the great Jelling runestone that is often taken to be a kind of birth certificate for Denmark.